KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. No image found.
+4. Repository name and main js file name is not the same.
-4. Recommendation: Found `uses: actions/checkout@v2` in file `sync-from-template.yml`: Replace it with v4.
+5. Recommendation: Found `uses: actions/checkout@v2` in file `sync-from-template.yml`: Replace it with v4.
-5. Typo: Found `Magic Mirror` in file `MMM-PersonalConfig.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `MMM-PersonalConfig.js`: Replace it with `MagicMirror²`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Typo: Found `Magic Mirror` in file `config.js.sample`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `config.js.sample`: Replace it with `MagicMirror²`.
-8. Typo: Found `Magic Mirror` in file `custom.css.sample`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `custom.css.sample`: Replace it with `MagicMirror²`.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-PetFinder by PhantomOffKanagawa](https://github.com/PhantomOffKanagawa/MMM-PetFinder)